-Let's say for example you just want to do keyword research or you just want to build links.
-Ahrefs is built and sells as a suite.
+Let's say, for example, you just want to do keyword research, or you just want to build links.
+Ahrefs is built and sells as a suite of SEO tools.
 It's all or nothing.

 No Budget Plan

 This may be the main downfall of Ahrefs.
 There's no option for a budget plan.
-You are allowed a 7 day trial for $7.
-After that, the smallest plan starts at $99 per month or $82 per month if paid on an annual basis.
+The smallest plan starts at $99 per month or $82 per month if paid on an annual basis.